brodriguez8774/django-testing-sandbox/readme.md

 version of Django.

-Each project also has common things set up, such as a view that requires a user login to access, a view that requires a specific permissions to access, etc.
+Each project also has common things set up, such as a view that requires a user login to access, a view that requires a specific permissions to access, some basic API views, etc.

 The goal is to be able to easily/quickly test various common properties of Django projects, across multiple Django versions.